-This part of the book explores the intersection of AI and SDGs through appropriate self-governance configurations at the firm, alliance and industry levels.
+Anderson et al. explore the intersection of AI and SDGs through appropriate self-governance configurations at the firm, alliance and industry levels.
 The research proposes that organisations that adopt voluntary self-regulation have an early mover advantage, not only in developing capabilities to effectively respond to upcoming regulation, but also by providing critical input in the regulatory frameworks.
 In doing so, this study developed a conceptual framework for responding to the challenges of AI to environmental, economic and societal issues, by focusing on governance mechanisms that can moderate this relationship.
 The research is therefore very timely, as society is currently grappling with large questions on how to manage the diffusion of AI and the critical role that governance plays in these debates.

-The papers in this part explore the latest publications on an AI application and present a systematic review of its impact in diverse sectors, particularly in mitigating COVID-19.
-The research examined one of the fundamental concerns that needs to be addressed-whether the public's understanding of AI's relevance will endure and strengthen in order to combat future pandemics.
-Considering the case study of Malaysia, the findings of the studies emphasise that Malaysia must put great efforts towards massive and effective use of digital technology, particularly AI adoption, to eventually help the country achieve the UN's 17 SDGs.
+The next paper on the same topic of AI by Ramanathan et al. explores, with more focus on Malaysia, the latest publications on an AI application and present a systematic review of its impact in diverse sectors, particularly in mitigating COVID-19.
+The research examined one of the fundamental concerns that needs to be addressed- whether the public's understanding of AI's relevance will endure and strengthen in order to combat future pandemics.
+The findings of the study emphasises that Malaysia must put great efforts towards massive and effective use of digital technology, particularly AI adoption, to eventually help the country achieve the UN's 17 SDGs.
 Furthermore, the research also provides a brief description of the core challenges concerning technology adoption in general and in expediting AI in Malaysia.